 1. Search term: A click on the magnifying glass symbols opens a search bar above the sheet name bar (4).
 The search bar allows you to search for specific ontology terms or to get suggestions for terms that fit the parameter.

-2. Add building block: Clicking this button will open up additional input fields above that allow adding new columns to the metadata table.
+Clicking Building Block will open up additional input fields above that allow adding new columns to the metadata table.
+You can search for terms and add a new parameter or more.

 3. Delete row/column: Clicking the red "X" will delete the corresponding row or building block.
 The deletion of elements has to be confirmed in a pop-up menu before the action takes effect.